Transcription

 Stunning

-This word is, of course, the present participle of the verb to cook, but it's also an adjective often associated with the word defeat, "une défaite cuisante", or failure, "un échec cuisant".
+This word is, of course, the present participle of the verb to cook, but it's also an adjective that's often associated with the word defeat, "a resounding defeat", or with the word failure, "a resounding failure".
 It's something that evokes a feeling of failure or deep disappointment.
 You're deeply disappointed in something.
 It's often used to describe an experience that's been a bit of a failure, where you're left feeling resentful and bitter.

 My team lost the match 10 to 0.
 This bitter failure must be forgotten as soon as possible.